chwoozy/wSkyblockCore/README.md

 # wSkyblockCore
 wSkyblockCore is a private SB utilities core for a Skyblock server.<br/>
 The core seeks to create an intuitive and elegant way to handle the Skyblock gamemode.
-The core is capable of balancing load of up to 300 players at any point in time.
+Tested to be capable of balancing load of up to 300 players at any point in time.

 # Features
 ### Island creation